leora-dot/advanced_python_nyu_cds/nbody_optimization/nbody_notes.md

 The files are as follows:
    - nbody_cython converts the program from nbody_opt_05 into Cython.
    - nbody_cython_testing.ipynb imports the program into a jupyter notebook.

+#Assignment 8 Notes:

+The files are as follows:
+  - nbody_06_numba has several functions compiled in numba